scality/core-ui/README.md

 - Run `npm run plop` to generate component template files
 - Update these template files to add features
+- Make sure that the component is themable (i.e support Dark/Light Mode)
 - Add storybook stories to cover all features
 - Update `src/lib/index.js` to export the new component
 - Run `npm run test` to generate snapshot tests which are based on storybook stories